ethereum/ethereum-org-website/src/content/developers/tutorials/run-light-node-geth/index.md

 published: 2022-03-04
 ---

-You may be interested in running your own [node](/developers/docs/nodes-and-clients/), in order to interact with Ethereum.
+You may be interested in running an [Ethereum node](/developers/docs/nodes-and-clients/).
 One of the easiest ways to do so is by downloading, installing, and running Geth.
-With Geth, we can have a "light" node up and running in minutes.
+With Geth, we can have a light node up and running in minutes.

-The advantage of running in "light" syncmode is that it requires less than 400MB of available storage, whilst still allowing full interactivity with the chainstate.
-Some queries may take longer to respond compared with other syncmodes, as data must be retrieved from remote peers.
+The advantage of running a light client is that it requires less than 400MB of storage, whilst still allowing full interactivity with the chainstate.
+Some queries may take longer to respond compared with other sync modes, as data must be retrieved from remote peers.

-For an explanation of the differences between the different syncmodes, see this [stack exchange answer](https://ethereum.stackexchange.com/questions/11297/what-is-geths-light-sync-and-why-is-it-so-fast).
+For an explanation of the differences between the different sync modes, read our [nodes and clients developer docs](developers/docs/nodes-and-clients/#node-types).

 ## Install and run {#install-and-run}